Fruit-sweetened chocolate bark. Unsweetened chocolate sweetened with dried fruit, plus coconut and nuts for a crunch.

 For the original recipe, I use unsweetened baker’s chocolate and I pack it with dried fruits, nuts and coconut.
 Trust me, it’s SO much better than it sounds.
 The dried fruits add sweetness to the otherwise bitter chocolate and the nuts and coconut add a nice crunch and flavor.

 For the sweeter option, you can use a good dark chocolate instead of unsweetened chocolate OR you can add a touch of liquid sweetener to the melted chocolate.
-Of course I haven’t tried those things, but it’s an easy switch to get a sweeter treat.

 In 10 minutes, you could have a delicious healthy(ish) chocolate bark.
 It’s the perfect last-minute Christmas treat!